Juampi-Revi/CloneApplePage/README.md

 To deploy the project, you can use platforms like GitHub Pages, Netlify, or Vercel.

-## 📂 Project Structure

-\`\`\`
-├── index.html        # Main HTML file
-├── css
-│   ├── styles.css    # Main stylesheet
-├── js
-│   ├── app.js        # Main JavaScript file
-├── assets
-│   ├── images        # Image files
-│   ├── models        # 3D models used in the project
-└── sentry-config.js  # Sentry integration configuration
-\`\`\`

-## 🤝 Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-1. Fork the Project
-2. Create your Feature Branch (\`git checkout -b feature/AmazingFeature\`)
-3. Commit your Changes (\`git commit -m 'Add some AmazingFeature'\`)
-4. Push to the Branch (\`git push origin feature/AmazingFeature\`)
-5. Open a Pull Request

 ## 📝 License

 Distributed under the MIT License.
 See \`LICENSE\` for more information.